hawkfish/textform/docs/transforms/reshapes/unfold.rst

 .. py:class:: Unfold(source, inputs, outputs)

     The ``Unfold`` transform unfolds (pivots) a set of fields.
-    Simple unfolding consists of rotating a single input fields into multiple output fields.
+    Simple unfolding consists of rotating a single input field into multiple output fields.
-    This can be generalised to multiple input fields where the output fields are broken up into equal-sized groups, each of which is generated from one of the input fields.
+    This can be generalised to multiple input fields where the output fields are broken up into equal-sized groups, and each group is generated from one of the input fields.
     ``Unfold`` is the inverse of :py:class:`Fold`.

     .. py:attribute:: source